jakedapper/sql-review-expansion/review.md

                 -- this is joining comments and photos where the user id of the comment is the user id of the photo

         -Three Way Joins
+            SELECT url, contents, username
+            FROM comments
+            JOIN photos ON photos.id = comments.photo_id
+            JOIN users ON users.id = comments.user_id AND users.id = photos.user_id
+            WHERE comments.user_id = photos.user_id;

+// Grouping -
+cannot select any column BUT the one it is grouped by

+ex. find the number of comments for each photo

+    SELECT photo_id, COUNT(*)
+    FROM comments
+    GROUP BY photo_id;